qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

     * Area (m\ :sup:`2`): square meters of the area for each pixel class.

-.. _qgisreclassifybylayer:
+.. _qgisrasterlayerzonalstats:

 Raster layer zonal statistics
 -----------------------------
 Calculates statistics for a raster layer's values, categorized by zones defined in another raster layer.
+See also :ref:`qgiszonalstatistics`

 Parameters
 ..........
 ``Input layer`` [raster]
-  Raster layer in input
+  Input raster layer

 ``Band number`` [raster band]
   If the raster is multiband choose the band you want to calculate the statistics.